Ilemni/OriMod/README.md

 - Due to the change to the backend, many previous bugs that were fixed may have been reintroduced.

 ## To be added
-- Spirit Light ability upgrade system
+- Spirit Light ability upgrade system.
     - This is intended to change progression for the Spirit Guardian's and Sein's abilities.
 - Swimming mechanics akin to Blind Forest's.
 ---